marianopolis-research-team/marianopolis-research-team.github.io/content/events/supercooling-2026.md

     {
       "date": "Winter 2026",
       "title": "Hands-On Experimentation",
-      "description": "Participate in the supercooling experiment during activity period" },
+      "description": "Participate in the supercooling experiment during the March break at Concordia" },
     {
       "date": "Spring 2026",